yazilim-vip/spring-vip/docs/content/docs/getting-started/_index.md

 Services extends to ACrudServiceImpl inherits methods from SpringVIP Library, like create, read, update, delete methods and so on.
 Thus developers can use boilerplate service methods quickly.

 ### Methods
+All DB operations are done via `JPARepository` in `Generic CRUD Service`.
+All exceptions occurred on `JPARepository` layer is handled by `Generic CRUD Service` then an exception thrown.
 There are some methods for basic CRUD operations are included in `Generic CRUD Service`.
 They are;

-If there is an error occurred on `JPARepository` then an exception thrown

 * GetAll: To get all records on the database
 * GetById: To get record that matching id
   * Id passed as parameter to select **must not** be null
-* Save:
+* Save: To save entity
   * Entity passed as parameter to save **must not** be null
-  * If Entity not found after saving via `JPARepository` an exception thrown
-* Create

-* Update
+* Create: To create a record by entity
+* Update: To update a record by entity
-  * If Entity passed as parameter to update not found on database an exception thrown
+  * Entity passed as parameter to update **must** be exists on db

-* Delete

-* DeleteById
+* Delete: To delete a record by entity
+  * Entity passed as parameter to save **must not** be null
+* DeleteById: To delete record by Id
+  * Id passed as parameter to select **must not** be null

 #### GetAll